 * A number of people suggest you shouldn’t visit the school unannounced.
 Personally I wouldn’t object.
 I would meet the person and give them advice of where to go if we couldn’t offer them a job.
 You never know, we might be looking for someone the very day you come knocking on the door.
 We would much prefer to give a job to someone we know that can speak English clearly than to someone who wrote a letter 1000 miles away.

-* If you are going to visit a school, don’t turn up with your Thai girlfriend.
-Even more so if she looks like a “bar girl”.
+* If you are going to visit a school, don’t turn up with someone who looks like a “bar girl”.
 This may seem like common sense, but we have had several people do this.
 The school directors can be very conservative at times and won’t give you a second chance if it looks like you visit go-go bars.
+Anyway, schools and government offices have strict dress codes.
+The “girl friends” that came into our school were wearing spaghetti strap tops and short skirts.
+Looks like they had just stepped out of a night club.

 * One of our main worries when we receive letters is whether that person can speak English clearly.
 If you are in Thailand, telephone the school.
 If the person that answers the phone doesn’t speak English then they will quickly transfer you to someone that does.